schenke-io/laravel-sheet-base/README.md

 For the two possible ID columns `addId` and `addDot` the following applies:
 * must be only one ID column
 * ID column must be the first column
-* ID value must not be empty
+* empty ID values are skipped
 * if ID value repeats, its overwrite existing data - this allows to read from one file and add from another

 Here an example of the addClosure method: